 Debra McKinney

 Debra McKinney is a fourth generation journalist, born into a family tradition that began when her great-grandmother bought the Hillsboro Argus in Hillsboro, Ore., in 1904.
-Once Debra got her journalism degree, it was assumed she’d add her name to the masthead of the family paper.
-She took off for Alaska instead, where she staked mining claims and worked as a surveyor and a cook at remote, helicopter-supported, mineral exploration camps, and where she encountered her first bear, alone, armed with a saucepan inside a Quonset hut.
+Once Debra got her journalism degree from the University of Montana School of Journalism, it was assumed she’d add her name to the masthead of the family paper.
+She took off for Alaska instead, where she staked mining claims and worked as a surveyor and a cook at remote, helicopter-supported, mineral exploration camps, and where she encountered her first bear, alone, inside a Quonset hut armed with a can of mosquito repellant.